Area of zoo

 Our aardvarks

-Our aardvarks Terry and Dobby live alongside meerkats and porcupines, and their habitat features windows into their snug sleeping areas.
-You may be lucky enough to even see them sniffing around their habitat in the early evening, when the creatures scamper outside to ‘start their day’.
+Our aardvark Dobby lives alongside meerkats and porcupines, and the habitat features windows into their snug sleeping areas.
+You may be lucky enough to even see Dobby sniffing around in the early evening, when she scampers outside to ‘start the day’.

 Aardvark threats